GesineZ/GesineZ.github.io/README.md

 # GesineZ.github.io
-This site will represent my CV and Portfolio
+This site will represent my CV and Portfolio on my path becoming a Front-End Developer